akornato/autonomous-lottery-dapp/README.md

 ## Motivation

 Lottery dapps usually require a manager to trigger a transaction that selects a winner randomly, to be stored in contract state.
-This lottery winners are instead determined by the hash of the first block after the last block of a given round, and need not be stored.
-The limitation of the approach is [blockhash (uint blockNumber)](https://docs.soliditylang.org/en/v0.8.6/units-and-global-variables.html#block-and-transaction-properties) which works only for the 256 most recent blocks.
+This lottery winners are instead determined by the hash of the player addresses.
+This can of course be manipulated by miners.

 ## Hardhat